feklee/san/README.md

 Introduction
 ============

-SAN, the self aware network, is an experiment about the [future of architecture][1].
+SAN (Self Aware Network) is an experiment about the [future of architecture][1].
 The network understands its own topology.
 To get
 started: